buguroo/cuckooautoinstall/README.md

 You can use the VBoxManage import command to import a virtual machine.
 For example to import my Virtual Machine "Windows_7.ova" created from VirtualBox in Windows:

     VBoxManage import Windows_7.ova

+<strong>Note: if you are running the old command /usr/lib/virtualbox/vboxwebsrv -H 127.0.0.1 --background, use the same user of the config.php of the phpVirtualbox.</strong>

 TO-DO
 =================